kelly-findley/kelly-findley.github.io/research.md

 ## What is Statistics all about?

-This has been a curiosity of mine that has continued to be a critical focus of my research!
 Having first experienced statistics by reading sports standings in the newspaper, I always thought of statistics as facts and figures.
-But as I've continued studying statistics, ...
+Those early concept images, in combination with my early academic experiences in mathematics, created a rather rigid and rule-based perspective of what it means to do statistics.
+But as I had more experiences actually working with data and learning from others, I've since realized that statistical work is a space that thrives on creativity and diverse perspectives.
+And truthfully, my perspectives about the nature of statistics and my own pathways to contribute in the statistics world are still evolving!

-We've all encountered statistics, and those encounters color our perspectives!
+But understanding perspectives of statistics is not merely an academic curiosity.
+How students think about a field can have big implications on their learning and sense of belonging.
+And in the United States, the field of statistics has struggled to attract learners of all backgrounds.

 [Image that Nicola created?]